tsutarou10/variousFile/aws/README.md

 ## AWS Elastic Transcoder
 AWS Elastic Transcoder is the service that can convert video files to video files compatible with various devices.

+## Amazon SES
+Amazon SES (Simple Email Service) is a service provided by Amazon that can send and recive E-mail.